faddaful/pinterest-data-pipeline388/README.md

         '''
     <aws s3 cp ./confluentinc-kafka-connect-s3-10.0.3.zip s3://<BUCKET_NAME>/kafka-connect-s3/>
         '''
  - In your msk console, create a connetor and configure the connector properties as appropriate, select your access role and that's it.
+Make sure the topics.regex field in the connector configuration is etup properly with .* at the end.
  - Now, you're ready to start sending data to s3

 ## We will need to build our own API